 Determining Your Weight Gain Calorie Needs

-The exact amount of calories you need consume each day to gain muscle mass are most strongly dependent on your level of training and starting body composition.
+The exact amount of calories you need to consume each day to gain muscle mass are most strongly dependent on your level of training and starting body composition.
 While it takes 2,500 to 2,800 additional calories to build one pound of muscle, this doesn't necessarily mean increasing your intake by this much is automatically going to result in healthy gains.

 Use this online calculator or the simple steps below to calculate your exact calorie needs for muscle gain.